pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He was lucky as well.
 He had been onboard the White Ship in Barfleur before it set sail, but a violent case of the shits forced him to disembark.
 Whatever fetid privy he settled onto once he'd hurried ashore turned out to be a far more auspicious enthronement than his subsequent one in Westminster, and made much less of a mess."
 --David Mitchell

+"What was hereditary was the state of affairs in which they had all spent insufficient time mastering the art of getting over themselves."
+--David Mitchell, *Unruly*

 "He's talked of as a very nice guy in person.
 Having myself once met and warned to Boris Johnson, I'm aware of the limitations and ficklenss of this attribute."
 --David Mitchell